 Arkansas Child Safety Seat Laws

 The state of Arkansas agrees that your child’s safety is important.
-That’s why the Arkansas Code includes laws to protect children and infants as they ride in vehicles.
-The Child Passenger Protection Act lists three requirements:
+While an accident may be unavoidable, following Arkansas’ car seat laws can minimize the severity of an accident.
+The Arkansas Code includes these laws to protect children and infants as they ride in vehicles.
+The Child Passenger Protection Act lists three requirements for minor passengers:

 - If a child is less than 6 years old and weighs less than 60 pounds, they must be restrained in a safety seat.